glouppe/info8006-introduction-to-ai/lecture6.md

 Enumeration is **inefficient**: there are repeated computations!
 - e.g., $P(j|a)P(m|a)$ is computed twice, once for $e$ and once for $\lnot e$.
-- These can be avoided by storing intermediate results!
+- These can be avoided by *storing intermediate results*.

 ---